 Resilient.
 That’s one word you should use to describe Jamie Hagiya.

-From fighting her way back from an Achilles tear in 2014 to struggling with body-image issues her entire life, the CrossFit Games and Grid athlete has proven how tough she is, both physically and mentally.
+From fighting her way back from an Achilles tear in 2014 to struggling with body-image issues her entire life, the CrossFit Games and former GRID athlete has proven how tough she is, both physically and mentally.

 A former USC basketball star, Hagiya played two years professionally overseas before returning to the United States.
 When she didn’t make WNBA’s Los Angeles Sparks in 2012, Hagiya decided to “give the CrossFit thing” a try.

-She placed 18th overall at this year’s Games and made waves earlier this summer for her Instagram post about overcoming body image issues.
+She placed 18th overall at the 2016 CrossFit Games and made waves earlier this summer for her Instagram post about overcoming body image issues.
 Hagiya, who is also part of Athlete Daily’s Nutrition Series, took some time to also talk about her weight struggles growing up, occasional Oreos and silencing body shamers.

 Athlete Daily: That social media post you had about body image and the fact that you don’t need to have six pack abs to be considered an athlete.
 Can you talk a little about that and where that post came from?